Skip to content

 Limitations & Future Work

-• BAGEL: A 14B integrated unified model whose editing performance is inferior to DIM's 4.6B, confirming that "bigger is not always better."
+• BAGEL: A 14B integrated unified model whose editing performance is inferior to DIM's 4.6B, confirming "bigger is not always better."

 Rating